OpenEvalProject/evals/manuscripts/elife-82469/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00a0jsq62 TB Modelling Group, TB Centre and Centre for Mathematical Modelling of Infectious Diseases, Department of Infectious Disease Epidemiology, London School of Hygiene & Tropical Medicine London United Kingdom
+1. TB Modelling Group, TB Centre and Centre for Mathematical Modelling of Infectious Diseases, Department of Infectious Disease Epidemiology, London School of Hygiene & Tropical Medicine London United Kingdom ([ROR:00a0jsq62](https://ror.org/00a0jsq62))
-2. https://ror.org/05krs5044 School of Health and Related Research, University of Sheffield Sheffield United Kingdom
+2. School of Health and Related Research, University of Sheffield Sheffield United Kingdom ([ROR:05krs5044](https://ror.org/05krs5044))
-3. https://ror.org/04vsvr128 International Centre for Diarrhoeal Disease Research Dhaka Bangladesh
+3. International Centre for Diarrhoeal Disease Research Dhaka Bangladesh ([ROR:04vsvr128](https://ror.org/04vsvr128))
-4. https://ror.org/01gmqr298 School of Public Health, Vita-Salute San Raffaele University Milan Italy
+4. School of Public Health, Vita-Salute San Raffaele University Milan Italy ([ROR:01gmqr298](https://ror.org/01gmqr298))
-5. https://ror.org/03r8z3t63 South West Sydney Clinical Campuses, University of New South Wales Sydney Australia
+5. South West Sydney Clinical Campuses, University of New South Wales Sydney Australia ([ROR:03r8z3t63](https://ror.org/03r8z3t63))
-6. https://ror.org/03y4rnb63 Ingham Institute of Applied Medical Research Sydney Australia
+6. Ingham Institute of Applied Medical Research Sydney Australia ([ROR:03y4rnb63](https://ror.org/03y4rnb63))
-7. https://ror.org/00sge8677 James P. Grant School of Public Health, BRAC University Dhaka Bangladesh
+7. James P. Grant School of Public Health, BRAC University Dhaka Bangladesh ([ROR:00sge8677](https://ror.org/00sge8677))
-8. https://ror.org/01f80g185 Global Tuberculosis Programme, World Health Organization Geneva Switzerland
+8. Global Tuberculosis Programme, World Health Organization Geneva Switzerland ([ROR:01f80g185](https://ror.org/01f80g185))
-9. https://ror.org/008xxew50 Department of Health Sciences, VU University Amsterdam Netherlands
+9. Department of Health Sciences, VU University Amsterdam Netherlands ([ROR:008xxew50](https://ror.org/008xxew50))
 10. Amsterdam Public Health Research Institute Amsterdam Netherlands
-11. https://ror.org/04hy0x592 Woolcock Institute of Medical Research Sydney Australia
+11. Woolcock Institute of Medical Research Sydney Australia ([ROR:04hy0x592](https://ror.org/04hy0x592))
 12. National Lung Hospital, National Tuberculosis Control Program Ha Noi Viet Nam
-13. https://ror.org/012daep68 Research Institute of Tuberculosis, Japan Anti-Tuberculosis Association Tokyo Japan
+13. Research Institute of Tuberculosis, Japan Anti-Tuberculosis Association Tokyo Japan ([ROR:012daep68](https://ror.org/012daep68))
-14. https://ror.org/05jxxs868 Tropical Disease Foundation Makati City Philippines
+14. Tropical Disease Foundation Makati City Philippines ([ROR:05jxxs868](https://ror.org/05jxxs868))
 15. Sanofi Pasteur Reading United Kingdom
-16. https://ror.org/0287mpm73 KNCV Tuberculosis Foundation The Hague Netherlands
+16. KNCV Tuberculosis Foundation The Hague Netherlands ([ROR:0287mpm73](https://ror.org/0287mpm73))
-17. https://ror.org/037n2rm85 Department of Global Health and Amsterdam Institute for Global Health and Development, Amsterdam University Medical Centers, University of Amsterdam Amsterdam Netherlands
+17. Department of Global Health and Amsterdam Institute for Global Health and Development, Amsterdam University Medical Centers, University of Amsterdam Amsterdam Netherlands ([ROR:037n2rm85](https://ror.org/037n2rm85))

 † Corresponding author

 ## Abstract

-Individuals with bacteriologically confirmed pulmonary tuberculosis (TB) disease who do not report symptoms (subclinical TB) represent around half of all prevalent cases of TB, yet their contribution to Mycobacterium tuberculosis ( Mtb ) transmission is unknown, especially compared to individuals who report symptoms at the time of diagnosis (clinical TB).
-Relative infectiousness can be approximated by cumulative infections in household contacts, but such data are rare.
-We reviewed the literature to identify studies where surveys of Mtb infection were linked to population surveys of TB disease.
+Background:Individuals with bacteriologically confirmed pulmonary tuberculosis (TB) disease who do not report symptoms (subclinical TB) represent around half of all prevalent cases of TB, yet their contribution to Mycobacterium tuberculosis (Mtb) transmission is unknown, especially compared to individuals who report symptoms at the time of diagnosis (clinical TB).
+Relative infectiousness can be approximated by cumulative infections in household contacts, but such data are rare.Methods:We reviewed the literature to identify studies where surveys of Mtb infection were linked to population surveys of TB disease.
 We collated individual-level data on representative populations for analysis and used literature on the relative durations of subclinical and clinical TB to estimate relative infectiousness through a cumulative hazard model, accounting for sputum-smear status.
-Relative prevalence of subclinical and clinical disease in high-burden settings was used to estimate the contribution of subclinical TB to global Mtb transmission.
-We collated data on 414 index cases and 789 household contacts from three prevalence surveys (Bangladesh, the Philippines, and Viet Nam) and one case-finding trial in Viet Nam.
+Relative prevalence of subclinical and clinical disease in high-burden settings was used to estimate the contribution of subclinical TB to global Mtb transmission.Results:We collated data on 414 index cases and 789 household contacts from three prevalence surveys (Bangladesh, the Philippines, and Viet Nam) and one case-finding trial in Viet Nam.
 The odds ratio for infection in a household with a clinical versus subclinical index case (irrespective of sputum smear status) was 1.2 (0.6–2.3, 95% confidence interval).
 Adjusting for duration of disease, we found a per-unit-time infectiousness of subclinical TB relative to clinical TB of 1.93 (0.62–6.18, 95% prediction interval [PrI]).
-Fourteen countries across Asia and Africa provided data on relative prevalence of subclinical and clinical TB, suggesting an estimated 68% (27–92%, 95% PrI) of global transmission is from subclinical TB.
-Our results suggest that subclinical TB contributes substantially to transmission and needs to be diagnosed and treated for effective progress towards TB elimination.
-JCE, KCH, ASR, NS, and RH have received funding from the European Research Council (ERC) under the Horizon 2020 research and innovation programme (ERC Starting Grant No. 757699) KCH is also supported by UK FCDO (Leaving no-one behind: transforming gendered pathways to health for TB).
+Fourteen countries across Asia and Africa provided data on relative prevalence of subclinical and clinical TB, suggesting an estimated 68% (27–92%, 95% PrI) of global transmission is from subclinical TB.Conclusions:Our results suggest that subclinical TB contributes substantially to transmission and needs to be diagnosed and treated for effective progress towards TB elimination.Funding:JCE, KCH, ASR, NS, and RH have received funding from the European Research Council (ERC) under the Horizon 2020 research and innovation programme (ERC Starting Grant No. 757699) KCH is also supported by UK FCDO (Leaving no-one behind: transforming gendered pathways to health for TB).
 This research has been partially funded by UK aid from the UK government (to KCH); however, the views expressed do not necessarily reflect the UK government’s official policies.
 PJD was supported by a fellowship from the UK Medical Research Council (MR/P022081/1); this UK-funded award is part of the EDCTP2 programme supported by the European Union.
 RGW is funded by the Wellcome Trust (218261/Z/19/Z), NIH (1R01AI147321-01), EDTCP (RIA208D-2505B), UK MRC (CCF17-7779 via SET Bloomsbury), ESRC (ES/P008011/1), BMGF (OPP1084276, OPP1135288 and INV-001754), and the WHO (2020/985800-0).

 ## Introduction